Nadiya Savchenko: Detention and trial in the Russian Federation

 On 24 July 2015, a spokesman for the Investigative Committee of Russia, contrary to the information of Savchenko's capture published earlier by Donetsk People's Republic, stated that she voluntarily crossed the Russian border with intention of committing acts of sabotage and freely moved on the territory of Voronezh Oblast until 30 June when she was arrested.

 In February 2016, the US State department's spokesperson Jen Psaki voiced deep concern over the continued ill-treatment and deteriorating health of Savchenko, and called on Russia to honour its commitments under the September 2014 Minsk agreements, and the 15 February implementation plan by immediately releasing Savchenko and other Ukrainian hostages.
 Other urges to release her followed.

-On 7 March 2016, US Secretary of State John Kerry protested about Savchenko's continued detention, specifically mentioning concerns about her interrogations, solitary confinement, and forced "psychiatric evaluation".
+On 7 March 2016, US Secretary of State John Kerry protested Savchenko's continued detention, specifically mentioning concerns about her interrogations, solitary confinement, and forced "psychiatric evaluation".

 In March 2016, Savchenko wrote: "It is an absurd situation when those who abduct people and subject them to torture then act as if they have a right to judge them!
 How can one talk about a fair trial?
 In Russia, there are no trials or investigations—only a farce played out by Kremlin puppets. [...] those in the world with democratic values ought to learn their history lessons before it's too late and remember that there was a time when Europe was tolerant toward Hitler, and America wasn't decisive enough, and this led to World War II."

 On 10 March 2016, while on a hunger strike, Nadiya Savchenko made a last statement to the court, which included the statement: "I admit no guilt and I recognize neither the court nor the verdict.
 If I am found guilty, I will not appeal.
 I want the entire democratic world to understand that Russia is a Third World country with a totalitarian regime and a petty tyrant for a dictator and it spits on international law and human rights."

 According to her lawyer Mark Feygin, "her case will certainly be decided in Kremlin by Putin and his associates".
 On 21 March 2016, the court of Donetsk, Russia found Savchenko guilty of illegally crossing the Russian border and the murder of two Russian journalists.

 Savchenko was freed in a prisoner swap on 25 May 2016 for two Russian servicemen.
 She was released from custody in Rostov-on-Don and immediately on a presidential flight brought to Boryspil.
 Technically, she was granted a pardon by president Vladimir Putin.
 Immediately in the Boryspil International Airport she was awarded the Golden Star and received an honorary title of Hero of Ukraine.

-Since her release Savchenko suffers from insomnia and nightmares.